programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/detail/detail.md

 ## Full screen

 You can scroll through lists in full screen.
 At the bottom there is an overview with previews.
-At the top left, you can use `Detail` {.button} to display more information about the record, <i class =" fa fa-expand "> </i> <i class="fa fa-times"></i> to close the full-screen view.
+At the top left, you can use <code class="button">Detail</code> to display more information about the record, <i class =" fa fa-expand "> </i> <i class="fa fa-times"></i> to close the full-screen view.
 In the upper left corner <i class="fa fa-search-plus"></i>, the Zommer is activated to display details enlarged.

 With <i class="fa fa-chevron-left"></i> and <i class = "fa fa-chevron-right" aria-hidden = "true"> </i> next to the displayed record can move to the next Record.
 The preview bar can be moved to the left and right using the appropriate icons at the edge.
 Records containing other assets are grouped by a border, as shown in the screenshot.